 The two mentors take pride in seeing the ways in which their students have grown over short periods of time.
 “One student started at around the same time I did here,” Manny said.
 “His mom told me he now sounds like a college student, especially with his vocabulary.
 To me, that’s everything, that we are doing the right thing.”

 “David embodies the title of mentor; he has a natural talent to connect with both the students he supports, as well as the entire BMCC team,” Jessica Giorgio, CSS at BMCC, said.
-“He displays creativity, patience and such dedication each day and is always willing to lend a helping hand.”
+“He displays creativity, patience, and such dedication each day and is always willing to lend a helping hand.”

-Manny plans to continue working at Hostos while studying towards a degree in business administration at Lehman College.
+Manny plans to continue working at Hostos while studying for a degree in business administration at Lehman College.
 “I want to take some social work courses while I’m there as well,” he said.
 “I don’t know what exactly is going to happen for me.”

 Despite receiving his degree in a separate subject, David intends to continue to immerse himself in this line of work.
 “This field provides a reward that I can’t get anywhere else,” he said.
 “I would not have grown as a person if I didn’t have this experience.”